reactivecore/genapi/README.md

 As all route-entries run into Controller-Actions, which you also have to add them to controlles.

-Controllers are a bit bad to test, because mostly serve some purposes
+Controllers are a bit bad to test, because they mostly serve multiple purposes

 - Decoding Input values
 - Doing the actual action (often in a service)